 - Effectively communicate with students’ caregivers to establish trusting partnerships on behalf of the young people we serve.

-- Provide direct service to students, design writing curriculum, develop individualized support for students, communicate with families, and support additional key initiatives in the After-School Tutoring Program.
+- Provide direct service to students, design and/or implement writing curriculum, implement individualized supports for students, and support additional key initiatives in the After-School Tutoring program.

-- Work with Programs Manager to determine program priorities and track progress towards goals/objectives; evaluate program effectiveness to develop improved methods for program delivery.
+- Determine program priorities and track progress towards goals/objectives; evaluate program effectiveness to develop improved methods for program delivery.

 - Communicate with all parties in a timely, responsive, and effective manner.

-- Track student and volunteer data using Salesforce and the CMS system; support reporting as needed.
+- Track student and volunteer data using Salesforce; support reporting as needed.

-- Support and/or coordinate student related publications and release parties.
-Duties may include transcription, translation, and copyediting.
+- Support and/or coordinate student-related publications and release parties, including transcription, translation, and copyediting.

 - Attend staff meetings, meet all deadlines, and assist in the evaluation of the program.

-- Attend the 826 National Conference and other professional development workshops/conferences/seminars, etc.
+- Attend 826 National Conference and other professional development workshops/conferences/seminars, etc.